eelac/README_Generator/README.md

   6. [Questions](#questions)

 ## Installation
-  1. To install the necessary npm's, run the following command: sadf
+  1. To install the necessary npm's, run the following command: npm i

 ## Usage
-  1. asdf
+  1. Nothing

 ## License
   1. This project is licensed under the MIT license.

 ## Contributing
-  1.
+  1. Nothing

 ## Tests
-  1. To run tests, run:
+  1. To run tests, run: npm test

 ## Questions
-  If you have any questions about the repo, contact me at asdf.
+  If you have any questions about the repo, contact me at lacelton@yahoo.com.
-  You can find my work at [asdf](https://github.com/asdf/).
+  You can find my work at [eelac](https://github.com/eelac/).